awsdocs/aws-systems-manager-user-guide/doc_source/ssm-using-shared.md

 Get-SSMDocumentDescription –Name arn:aws:ssm:us-east-2:12345678912:document/highAvailabilityServerSetup
 ```

-**To execute a command from a shared Systems Manager document using a full ARN**
+**To run a command from a shared Systems Manager document using a full ARN**

 ```
 Send-SSMCommand –DocumentName FullARN/name –InstanceId IDs